carrot/recycler-core/README.md

 ### Registering

-Now that we have a fully implemented list item, we can now register the model to our custom adapter.
+Now that we have a fully implemented list item, we can now create an adapter + register the model.

 ```java
 // ...